-What progress has the team at RAIDBOXES made since we started working on nonviolent communication and mindfulness?
-Marianne says:
+What progress has the team at Raidboxes made since we started working with non-violent communication and mindful action?
+Marianne comments:

 I see progress in the fact that more and more employees are warming up to mindful or nonviolent communication.
 They’re willing to work on themselves for a different way of working together and they’re prepared to invest time in it.

-The mental health role and nonviolent communication are just two of the measures RAIDBOXES uses to promote greater mindfulness.
-Within our team and also towards our customers and society.
-Here’s a small selection from different areas:
+Mental health and non-violent communication are just two of the measures with which Raidboxes promotes more mindfulness.
+In the team, but also towards our clients and society.
+Here is a selection from different areas:

 - Social and health promotion: This is done for all employees.
 For example, through company pension schemes, employee budgets, budgets for personal further training, fitness, etc.

 - Role Equality: The area of responsibility includes, among other things, the observance and maintenance of equality of all genders.
 Also points such as equal opportunities in the company, compatibility of family and work, cultural/religious and sexual diversity (LGBTQI+) as well as measures against personal and structural discrimination.

 - Corona aid: We support customers from industries that have been particularly hard hit by the consequences of the pandemic: Culture, gastronomy, hotels and events.
 Learn more about our program.

 - Action #supportyourlocals: Corona is a crisis for local retailers, while platforms like Amazon are reaping big profits.
 This is another reason why we support the #supportyourlocals action with free hosting for portals that digitally connect local businesses.